...

 I Help Sellers & Brands Grow on Amazon FAST | Selling on Amazon for 12 Years | Multiple 8 Figure Stores Built from $

-Most Amazon sellers are stuck in an expensive hamster wheel—throwing more money at ads, hiring more agencies, launching more SKUs—while their core efficiency metrics keep declining.
+Most Amazon sellers are stuck in an expensive hamster wheel—throwing more money at ads, hiring more agencies, launching more SKUs—while their core Amazon Efficiency Maximization metrics keep declining.
 They’re playing the wrong game entirely.

 After 12+ years of Amazon selling experience and currently building my own brand that’s doing $400,000 per month on a single listing, I’ve learned something most sellers miss: Amazon isn’t a pay-to-play advertising platform—it’s a ranking game.